CaliforniaHerps.com

 Common Side-blotched Lizard

-Probably the most abundant and commonly-seen lizard in the deserts.
+Probably the most abundant and most often seen lizard in the deserts.

-Also found in other dry areas and in coastal Southern California.
+Also found in other open dry areas and in coastal Southern California.
 These are small lizards that are usually seen sitting on a rock getting some sun.
-Males have more fine spotting than females, which have larger markings.
-They are easily confused with Western Fence Lizards, but this lizard is smaller and does not have the large spiny scales found on a fence lizard.
+Males have more color and fine spotting than females, which have larger markings on the back.
+Easily confused with the Western Fence Lizard, but the side-blotch lizards is smaller and doesn't have the large spiny scales found on a fence lizard.

 lizard